Doc077/melonly-php/README.md

 ## Helpers

 Melonly offers many useful global functions (helpers) used by Melonly itself.
-Feel free to use them in your code if you find them convinient.
+Feel free to use them in your code if you find it convinient.

 ### String Helpers